 Top shot is Siam Carving Academy work in Bangkok, Thailand – friends who make my business logo look delicious!

 Second is inside my suite – the great large red knot I rec’d from the Chinese Opera Co. for the great PR work I did for their show at the Lobero.
 I gave the knot to Lovejoy’s Pickle Room when it opened in October 2013 for more good luck.
-It look even better in the new location.
+It looks even better in the new location.

 Third down – Paul Wellman photographer for the SB Independent took this of me on the front steps of El Centro for a story on how I made it in SB a few years ago.